jtluoto/copilot-exercises/README.md

 3. Click on "Edit in settings.json"
 4. Add custom instructions according to the documentation
 5. Try to generata some code to the pet project and see that that the instrcutions are respected

+### Exercise 5: Copilot CLI
+- Install the Copilot CLI tool according to the [instructions](https://docs.github.com/en/enterprise-cloud@latest/copilot/managing-copilot/configure-personal-settings/installing-github-copilot-in-the-cli)
+- Authenticate to GitHub using the gh command line tool
+- Try to explain and create shell commands according to the [instructions](https://docs.github.com/en/enterprise-cloud@latest/copilot/using-github-copilot/using-github-copilot-in-the-command-line)
+  - Suggest how to undo the last git commit
+  - Suggest how to install a specific version of nginx on Ubuntu
+  - Explain ```find /var/log -type f -name "*.log" -mtime +7 -exec gzip {} \; -exec mv {}.gz /backup/logs/ \;```

+### Exercise 6: GitHub.com (requires a GitHub repository)
+- Push your code to the repository on GitHub.com
+- Use copilot in the browser to make questions about the code base
+- Make a change to the code and open a pull request.
+Let Copilot generate the PR description.